don1138/blender-qmc/README.md

 Look, they're too harsh and saturated for large objects, but some of them pop nicely when used for details.

 Or use them as a starting point, and tweak them into something better.
-I like them better when I cut the saturation by 50-75%.
+Cut the saturation by 50-75% and see what you get.

 And if you have need of [The Ugliest Color in the World](https://www.huffpost.com/entry/ugliest-color-pantone_n_57570df6e4b0ca5c7b504538) for dirt, cracks, or crevices, you're covered.